West Central Regional Juvenile Center

 - To help youth to discover and utilize resources that can help them to live successfully.

-Pathways Program Brochure
+Secure Residential Program Brochure

 In an expression of the community's concern for the safety and welfare of its youth, the West Central Regional Juvenile Center provides a safe, secure and non-secure setting for juveniles who are in need of out of home placement.
 Dignity, self-worth and responsibility are encouraged and developed.
 A varied and active program in education, recreation and counseling is provided.